was born and raised on the Hudson River in Yonkers, New York.

 especially if you know what you're doing

-I produce quality content
+I produce quality films

 I can take any project